UwUClub/AwARea/doc/Technologies.md

 ### Swagger

 -   Swagger is a tool that can be used to document APIs.
 It provides a user-friendly interface for developers to view and test the API endpoints, and also generates documentation for the API.
 This is used to ensure that our API is well-documented and easy to use.

+### Schedule

+-   NestJS provides a built-in scheduler that can be used to run tasks at regular intervals.
+This is used to schedule the sending of notifications to users.
+-   It replaces the "Cron" package that was previously used for scheduling.
+-   The scheduler is used to refresh all the access tokens.

 ## Flutter